 Make a few extra pears to keep in the fridge!
 They are delicious to eat with granola and yoghurt for breakfast.

-Spice poached pears with Mascarpone is an autumn/winter recipe.
+Spice poached pears in red wine is an autumn/winter recipe.
 In this season, pears are in their best shape so when choosing pears for this dish, shop for firm but ripe pears.

 My choice in Australia are bosc pears as these are easily available during the season, are naturally sweet and firm.
 But if you cannot find bosc pears where you live, then Anjou pears will work well too.

 And If you opt for a more sour variety, then just add more sugar to the poaching liquid.

 Choosing the spices